wzhang109/Accountability_Continuity/README.md

 /expert-conversations/     -- summarized notes from conversations with researchers across both literatures
 ```

-## Relationship to the Compute Gatekeeping project

-This project developed out of the Compute Gatekeeping research log and is best understood as a zoom-out from it, not a separate direction.
-Whether tiered chip export controls broaden or entrench global AI capacity is one concrete instance of the more general institutional question this project studies: who should hold authority and bear responsibility when capacity or decision rights are reallocated, whether by trade policy or by automation.
-Both projects use the same staggered-adoption panel methodology, originally developed in an earlier project on South Korea's 1987 democratic transition and sectoral state coordination legacies.
+This project uses the same staggered-adoption panel methodology developed in an earlier applied economics project on South Korea's 1987 democratic transition and sectoral state coordination legacies.
 See that repository ("State Coordination Reproducibility Demo") for the shared methodological lineage.

 ## A note on scope and confidence